 Kate Bass joined Project Vote’s Public Agency Voter Registration Program as Policy Advocate in 2014 and aids the program in its work to make sure eligible individuals are given the opportunity to register to vote through the new state and federal health insurance exchanges.
 Before coming to Project Vote, Kate researched and organized voter registration drives in Vermont and Colorado, focusing on high school and college students, as well as predominantly Spanish-speaking and Latino voters.
 After returning from a year spent coordinating community organizing projects in Haiti—where voting is complicated by violence and intimidation—Kate is more dedicated than ever to working to ensure every citizen is able to exercise their right to vote.
 She speaks fluent Spanish, French, and Haitian Kreyol and holds a B.A. in Sociology and Anthropology from Middlebury College, where she also studied at La Universidad Veracruzana in Mexico and Sciences Po in France.

 Sarah Brannon leads Project Vote’s effort to ensure that all states comply with Section 7 of the National Voter Registration Act, which requires that states offer voter registration opportunities to clients and applicants of public assistance programs.
 Ms. Brannon started her legal career as a law clerk in the United States District Court for the District of Maryland.
 She has more than 10 years of litigation experience, including trial and appellate work in areas of civil rights and civil liberties.
 Ms. Brannon has also worked for non-profit organizations handling election administration issues, including student voting, voter list maintenance practices, and resource allocation.
 Ms. Brannon is a graduate of St. Mary’s College of Maryland and obtained a J.D. from University of Maryland School of Law in 1999.
+Ms. Brannon is authorized to practice only in Maryland; her practice in DC is limited to cases in federal court.

 As Project Vote’s Deputy Director, Ms. Busefink's responsibilities include the general management of external relationships with state and local organizations, leading program planning, and facilitating coordination among the programs, as well as the development and execution of field activities across Project Vote’s many program areas.
 Over the past several cycles, Ms. Busefink has participated in the successful fight against legislation that creates barriers to voting, including photo ID efforts in Missouri.
 She also works to develop Project Vote's voter participation and voter registration field programs, utilizing new and exciting technology for Get-Out-the-Vote efforts.